gofeel8/avengers/README.md

 - 201315164 GongPhilSang
 - 201515246 KangJinWook
 ## avengers porject is gathering talented people  for competition
+If want to build a spec in your career ?

+Find a contest on our site !

+And recruit your team members through comments!

 ## Crawl target site
 - https://www.wevity.com